opsone-ch/documentation/services/website.rst

 documentation <https://github.com/nbs-system/naxsi/wiki/whitelists>`__
 for details.

-Hint: to apply the changes reload the nginx configuration with the "nginx-reload" shortcut
+.. hint:: to apply the changes reload the nginx configuration with the ``nginx-reload`` shortcut

-Hint: if you need assistance, do not hesitate to `contact us </support.md>`__.
-We are happy to help out!

-Hint: we strongly recommend to add the ~/cnf/ directory to the source code management of your choice
+.. hint:: we strongly recommend to add the ``~/cnf/`` directory to the source code management of your choice

 Autocreate rules
 ~~~~~~~~~~~~~~~~